arnau/seachess/corpus/notes/bulletin_report_2023.md

 | 2022 | 649        | 306             | 27           | 22                |
 | 2023 | 447        | 294             | 19           | 17                |

 This year I've read less than last year, continuing the trend downwards.
-The proportion of between items read and items published is not great, I should reduce the amount of published items or increase my reading habits.
+The proportion between items read and items published is not great, I should reduce the amount of published items or increase my reading habits.

 | year | mean  | std  | min | max |
 | ---- | ----: | ---: | --: | --: |